 Like many bloggers do, I am tempted to start by saying “I am a mother of a wonderful daughter” or “I am the wife of a seriously awesome guy” or “I am an attorney/writer”.
 While all of those things are true, they would also initially define me through someone or something outside of myself.
-Yet, I certainly existed well before I became any of those things, and so I have a hard time with that kind of introduction, especially as the age of 40 creeps closer.
+Yet, I certainly existed well before I became any of those things, and so I have a hard time with that kind of introduction, especially now that I am forty years old.

 So what about me?
 Me.